Yuemashi/spatiocyte-docs/install.rst

   $ spatiocyte

-The visualizer will load the visualLog0.dat file by default and display the molecules at every log interval (see Figure 3).
+The visualizer will load the VisualLog.dat file by default and display the molecules at every log interval (see Figure 3).
 The keyboard shortcuts that are available for the visualizer are listed in the SpatiocyteVisualizer module section.